Workshop

 How to change the name of an RStudio project.

-You may need to rename your RStudio Project to your exam number before you submit.
+You will need to rename your RStudio Project to your exam number before you submit.
 You can change the name of an RStudio project by:

 • closing the project